sentioxyz/docs/docs/Developer Guides/sdk-guide/metrics-in-processors.md

 `Labels` is a map of key to string values, the key name follows the same rule as the metric name, and any reserved keywords will be appended with `_` .

-The simplest way to submit a metric is to call `ctx.meter` inside handler function, e.g.&#x20;
+The simplest way to submit a metric is to call `ctx.meter` inside handler function, e.g.

 ```typescript
 async function handleTransfer(event: TransferEvent, ctx: ERC20Context) {